mitodl/salt-ops/docs/runbooks/mitx_residential_upgrade.md

 sudo salt edx*mitx-qa*base state.highstate pillar="{'edx': {'ansible_flags': '-e migrate_db=yes'}}"
 ```

+You can iterate over fixing configuration errors with that highstate command, but once things are working you will need to run the `build_ami` above to complete the AMI build.

 Next, the Salt database needs to be updated with the IDs of the AMIs that were just built.

 ```